 Encrypting and Tokenizing Payment Account Data

 CardSecure allows clients to encrypt the account data (PAN or ACH) sent in a tokenization request using a client-specific RSA public key.
-CardPointe support can generate a unique RSA key pair, provides the public key (in X.509 format) to you, and retains the private key.
+CardPointe support can generate a unique RSA key pair, provide the public key (in X.509 format) to you, and retain the private key.